Is Adoption Right For You?

 Children who join a family through adoption are precious expressions of love.
 We hope you find the following information useful as you consider using Beginnings’ services in your adoption journey.

 Adoption through Beginnings:

-• Beginnings is a faith-based agency licensed by the Ontario Ministry of Children and Youth services to provide private adoption services for Ontario children and families.
+• Beginnings is an adoption agency licensed by the Ministry of Children, Community and Social Services to provide private adoption services for Ontario children and families.

 • Our full-service agency has professional staff who provide social work services to all parties involved in an adoption plan, as well as the required paper work to finalize an adoption.
 We work collaboratively with your private adoption practitioner throughout the process.